realliyifei/userscript-wikipedia-optimizor/README.md

 ## Limitations

-This userscript has been tested *only* in English wikipedia pages, though it should be functionally general to all language versions..
+This userscript has been tested *only* in English wikipedia pages, though it should be functionally general to all language versions.

 ## Credits & License

 * The aesthetic design of *Warmpaper Theme* is inspired by Caspid's [Wikipedia Paper — sidebar edition](https://userstyles.org/styles/99183/wikipedia-paper-sidebar-edition) from stylish.
-The functional design is mainly inspired by Chen VinC's [Wikipedia Minima](https://userstyles.org/styles/166052/wikipedia-minima) from stylish.
+* The code that implements collapsible panel and semitransparent header is mainly from Chen VinC's [Wikipedia Minima](https://userstyles.org/styles/166052/wikipedia-minima) from stylish.